apache/apisix-website/blog/en/blog/2023/10/07/apisix-gitops-adc.md

 curl localhost:9080/anything -H "host:api7.ai"
 ```

-If everything is correct, we will receive a response from [httpbin.org](httpbin.org).
+If everything is correct, you will receive a response from [httpbin.org](httpbin.org).

 ### Comparing Local and Running Configuration